Southern Yakutia (Sakha)

 sure,” Ivan said and scratched his head.

-sighed.
 “She was such a sweet woman.
-Those days we drove together in troikas
+Those days we drove together in troikas and walked

-and walked arm-in-arm in Gorky Park are still fresh on my mind.
-She often read
+arm-in-arm in Gorky Park are still fresh on my mind.
+She often read the works

-and Anton Chekhov to me.
-I still get echoes of the sound of her voice from
+Anton Chekhov to me.
+I still get echoes of the sound of her voice from those

-those wonderful moments she entertained me with the ballads of several of our
+wonderful moments when she entertained me with the ballads of several of our

 nationalities, sometimes to the pleasure of even the children.
 She was an